 Dear Family and Friends,

 We are looking forward to celebrating with you at our wedding on [date] at [venue].
 Given the times we are living in, we wanted to share important safety protocols we will be following during the event.
 You and our wedding vendors’ health and safety are our #1 priority.
 If you are unable to follow these protocols, which were created with CDC guidelines and local and state ordinances at the forefront of our minds, we ask that you reconsider attending the in-person event (we will be providing a livestream so you can watch the proceedings virtually).
-We ask that you please take the time to read this email carefully and reach out to us with any questions.
+Please take the time to read this email carefully and reach out to us with any questions.

 Temperature Checks: If you feel sick or are experiencing any symptoms such as fever, cough, or loss of smell and taste on the day of the wedding, please stay home and enjoy the wedding livestream.
 We will be taking everyone’s temperature as they enter the venue, and anyone with a temperature of 100.4 degrees or higher will unfortunately be denied entry.